11 March 2021

 The key to creating a compelling brand position is by asking yourself — What is the story of my brand?

-The first step to creating a brand that customers and clients engage with is by having a concrete narrative or brand story.
+The first step to creating a brand that customers and clients engage with is by having a concrete narrative and guidelines to follow.
 Just like Hollywood, we all love a good origin story.

 Family owned business?
 Make that a cornerstone of your brand.
 Organic products?
 Focus on why you’ve chosen to go natural.
 Noticed a gap in the market?
 Use your own experience to guide your brand.
 The more personal — the better!